ukcs485gFall18/inclass_multipeer_connectivity/README.md

 - Unique MCPeerID saved to UserDefaults per Apple's recommendations.
 This mitigates the issue of phantoms when MultipeerConnectivity is reinitialized
 - MPCManger is completely seperated from the rest of the code
 - Allows max connections for an individual session
+- Uses CoreData to keep track of connected Peers
 - Much more...